 For God’s glory Legacy Church exists to be a family of disciples who magnify and multiply the gospel of Jesus Christ through Bellingham to Whatcom County and the ends of the earth.

+We chose the name Legacy Church because we want to preach something by our name.
 The gospel is more than a possession to be had, it is glorious truth to be lived.
 What has been entrusted to us is too great not to share.
 While our world is painfully broken, Jesus is making all things new.
 His legacy is the greatest story ever told!
 Jesus gives new life, shapes who we are, and is why we live.
 He redeems people, marriages, families, cities, cultures, and generations.
-Our desire is for Legacy Church to be make much of Jesus as His legacy lives in us and through us.
+Our desire is for Legacy Church to make much of Jesus as His legacy lives in us and through us.

-By God’s grace we hope to be a church uncompromising in these five areas.
+Our family traits are shaped and informed by the Gospel.
+By God’s grace we hope to be a church family marked by these values.

 Jesus saves sinners from death to life.
 The gospel is the good news that Jesus came to save sinful humanity from ourselves and put an end to the separation that we have made between ourselves and God by our rebellion.
 God is holy and we are not.
 We have rebelled against God by choosing to disobey and disbelieve the God who created us.
 But God loved us so much that He sent His Son, Jesus, to live a perfect, sinless life and die a rebel’s death on the cross in our place to satisfy the wrath of God that we deserve.
 Jesus resurrected from death to reconcile us to God.
 His completed work is a gift, available to anyone who would turn from sin to worship Jesus and be saved.
 Jesus Christ is the only mediator between God and humanity.
 He is the only one that can reconcile us to God, save us from ourselves and our sin to a life of knowing and loving God.